 Today’s People of Iona

-About one hundred and twenty people live on Iona permanently, all year round.
+About hundred and thirty-five people live on Iona permanently, all year round.
 Some families have been here for many generations, whilst others have arrived recently to build a life on the island.
 Work on Iona is divided between crofting, raising cattle and sheep, and tourism-related jobs in catering, accommodation provision, and tour-guiding on land and by sea.
 Also, a number of craftspeople make unique, individually designed goods for sale in Iona’s shops and galleries.
 The population is boosted to around three hundred in summer, as people take up summer jobs or volunteer placements in the Iona Community.
-Iona’s primary school has around ten children enrolled.
+Iona’s primary school has around twenty children enrolled.
 For secondary education, pupils go to Oban High School, and stay as weekly boarders in the Oban school hostel.

 Iona St Ronans Bay